nlorentemontero/nlorentemontero/README.md

 - 👋 Hi, I’m @nlorentemontero
 - 👀 I’m interested in merging tech with healthcare and Seeking coding opportunities
-- 🌱 I’m currently learning Biomedical Engineering
+- 🌱 I’m a Biomedical Engineering
 - 📫 How to reach me nlorentemontero@gmail.com

 <!---